indrakrm/Synchronous_asynchronous_Checkpointing/README.md

-# Synchronous_asynchronous_Checkpointing
+# Synchronous_Asynchronous_Checkpointing

-This is a C++ based simulation of transaction reconcilliation with recovery from failure capability.
+This is a C++ based simulation of transaction reconcilliation with recovery capability from failure .
 <br>
 Implemented both coordinated and uncoordinated checkpointing approaches which are used in recovery of sytem from failure.
 <br>